crukci-bioinformatics/clarityclient2/src/site/markdown/index.md

 5. Optional transparent caching mechanism.
 6. Debugging classes to show traffic and timings between the client and server.

-## Clarity 6
+## Clarity Client version 2

-The 2.31 and later versions of the library has been updated to work with Clarity 6, supporting version 2.31+ of the Clarity API.
-The opportunity has been taken to move things on with the client with this release. -It is now based on Java 11- and is packaged with Java's module information.
-It has also provided a sensible time to do some repackaging, reflecting Genologics' disappearance as a separate company after its purchase by and absorbtion into Illumina.

-1. Anything in the packages below `org.cruk.genologics` is now under `org.cruk.clarity`.
-2. `GenologicsAPI` is now `ClarityAPI`, with the implementation classes also renamed.
-3. `com.genologics.ri.process.GenologicsProcess` is now `com.genologics.ri.process.ClarityProcess`.
-4. `com.genologics.ri.file.GenologicsFile` is now `com.genologics.ri.file.ClarityFile`.
-5. The Spring XML files are renamed from `genologics-*.xml` to `clarity-*.xml`.
-6. Any Spring beans in the configuration files prefixed with "genologics" are now prefixed with "clarity", for example `clarityAPIBase`.
+Version 2 of the client is a port of the original project updated to work with Jakarta EE10.
+It is written for Java 17 and has embraced the Java 9+ module system.
+It is also refactored to be a multi-module project for Maven with the model classes derived from the XML schemas now in their own artefact and the cache also moved into its own artefact, allowing a more modular use of the code.
+The artifacts and modules are:

+1. `clarity-client2-model`: The model classes derived from the schemas and annotated for serialisation with JAXB.
+The Java module for these classes is `com.genologics.ri`.
+2. `clarity-client2`: The main client classes, Java module `org.cruk.clarity.api`.
+3. `clarity-client2-cache`: The caching classes and configuration, Java module `org.cruk.clarity.api.cache`.
+4. `clarity-client2-recorder`: The recording and playback classes to support repeatable unit tests, Java module `org.cruk.clarity.api.recorder`.

 The client has kept the `com.genologics.ri` namespace for the model classes because that namespace is still what is used in the XSD files provided by Illumina.

-### Jakarta EE 10

-The EE 10 version of the code is based on Java 17 and Jakarta EE 10.
-This is the code on the "master" branch in GitHub.
-The Java EE 8 version is on the "ee8" branch.
-We are moving all our code to EE 10 so the EE 8 branch may not be maintained beyond API version 2.31.
+It follows from the namespace that the Java module for these classes is therefore `com.genologics.ri`.